cloe-org/cloelib/docs/code_structure/perturbations.md

 chi = pert.background.comoving_distance(z)
 ```

-This means you can mix and match.
-Want CAMB background with your custom perturbations?
-Done..
+This means implementations can be mixed and matched — for example, using a CAMB background with a custom perturbations class.

 ### Step 3: Handle Array Shapes

-Pay attention to array shapes—it's easy to get confused.
+Pay attention to array shapes—it's easy to get confused! `cloelib` will always return arrays!

 ```python
 def matter_power_spectrum(self, zs, ks):